viperML/wrapper-manager/doc/content/_index.md

 ### Classic

-Wrapper-manager can be pulled in a classic (non-flake) setup for a devshell or nixos configuration, like so:
+Wrapper-manager can be pulled in a classic (non-flake) setup for a dev-shell or NixOS configuration, like so:

 ```nix
 # shell.nix